3

 ROI Score: 3/100 · Poor Value

-Morris College earns an overall ROI score of 3 (Poor Value) -- among the lowest in CampusROI's database.
-The historic HBCU in Sumter, SC charges $16,664 tuition but average net price is $20,555 -- net price exceeds tuition, meaning costs beyond tuition exceed institutional aid for nearly all students.
+Morris College earns an overall ROI score of 3 (Poor Value) - among the lowest in CampusROI's database.
+The historic HBCU in Sumter, SC charges $16,664 tuition but average net price is $20,555 - net price exceeds tuition, meaning costs beyond tuition exceed institutional aid for nearly all students.
 Four-year cost runs $82,220.
-The outcomes data is alarming: median earnings are just $19,200 six years out and only $30,614 at 10 years -- below high-school-graduate baseline.
+The outcomes data is alarming: median earnings are just $19,200 six years out and only $30,614 at 10 years - below high-school-graduate baseline.
 Median debt is $31,400 against a 1.635 debt-to-earnings ratio.
 Completion is 17.4%, among the lowest reported.
 Repayment is dire at 22% three-year and 25.9% seven-year.
-Payback shows 999 years -- earnings will essentially never recoup the cost via wages.
-Pell rate is 95.5%, the highest in this batch.
+Payback shows 999 years - earnings will essentially never recoup the cost via wages.
+Pell rate is 95.5%, the highest in our dataset.
 The institution serves a small (383 enrolled) overwhelmingly low-income student body and its mission as one of the oldest HBCUs in South Carolina is historically significant, but the current financial outcome data is severe.
 Prospective students should investigate institutional accreditation status and consider transfer pathways to South Carolina State University or local technical colleges.

 Payback Period